 Step 1 - Send email

 Contact the Master Birder Program at: email@example.com.
 You will receive updates, important date notifications, and the formal application.
 (If you do not receive the information you requested within 72 hours, please check your spam folder, and contact the AMB office.)

-Attend an open house and learn more about the program.
-Orientation meetings will be scheduled for May 2019.
+Attend an open house and learn more about the program from graduates and mentors.
+Orientation meetings are scheduled on May 5th & 8th, 2019.
 Please check back for details.

 Step 3 - Submit Application

 - Applicants first take a Colorado bird identification skills assessment to gauge their current knowledge.

 - An admissions committee will conduct interviews with all applicants to discuss interest, commitment, background, motivation, availability and personal goals for the program.

 Current Audubon Master Birders & Mentors

 2017/2018 Graduates.
 Barbara Fahey, Mary Geder, Don Hall, Pat Heller, Cynthia Kristensen, Christina Leslie, Tracy Rackauskas, Michelle Robbins, Bill Schreitz